Orion Environmental Writers’ Workshop

 Join a community of writers, improve your craft, and reimagine how you think about nature.
 Guided by award-winning instructors, the Orion Environmental Writers’ Workshop provides an intimate space to connect with writers, artists, and editors, spark creativity, and renew, illuminate, and deepen your relationship with place.
 This week-long workshop is cosponsored by the Omega Center for Sustainable Living.

 Whether your passion is nonfiction, fiction, or poetry, the Orion Environmental Writers’ Workshop is a creative laboratory for anyone seeking to reflect their environments through their work.
-The course features breakout sessions dedicated to intensive craft practice, faculty readings and lectures, student readings, and panels on publishing.
+The course features generative breakout sessions dedicated to intensive craft practice, faculty readings and lectures, student readings, and panels on publishing.

 HOW TO APPLY

-The application period is open from February 1 – May 1, 2023.
+The application period is open from February 1 – May 1, 2024.

 submit